 But the modern loyalty programs that stand out and drive engagement are those that are going beyond traditional incentives to reward with alternative currencies.

-Alternative currencies are proving to be a significant trend shaping the digital loyalty game in 2019.
+Alternative currencies are proving to be a significant trend shaping the digital loyalty game.
 Bond Loyalty found 85% of consumers perceive these unique rewards as “highly valuable.”

 These are rewards that don’t have an obvious cash equivalent, but have the potential to deliver extreme value to customers by capitalizing on your company’s existing assets, network, and value proposition.